Alternatives Guide

 Five reasons keep coming up in 2026.
 Rhymer's Block still has its place as a free phone notepad.
 It just stopped being the right pick for rappers shipping bars to a session.

 Rhymer's Block runs as a free iOS and Android app.
-The Mac side is a separate $9.99 one-time purchase, and the last update shipped March 14, 2022.
+The Mac side is a separate one-time purchase (last listed around $9.99, so confirm the current price), and as of early 2026 its App Store version history showed no update for years.
 So a rapper structuring a 32-bar verse on a 6-inch phone has no native Windows app and no web app.
-The only desktop option is paying for a four-year-old build.
+The only desktop option is paying for a build that has not moved in a long time.
+Check the App Store for the latest version before you decide.

-2. The syllable counter was removed in an update
+2. The syllable counter appears to have been removed

-Older builds of Rhymer's Block shipped a syllable counter, then the developer dropped it.
+As of early 2026, users report older builds of Rhymer's Block shipped a syllable counter that later got dropped.
 The current version shows color-coded rhymes only.
 No live count per line.
 No warning when one bar runs eight syllables and the next runs fourteen.
-Reviewers from 2025 and 2026 keep asking for it back, and the rapper is left counting on their fingers.
+Some users have asked for it back, and the rapper is left counting on their fingers.
+Confirm the current feature set on the App Store.

 3. Slant and multisyllabic rhyme detection runs inconsistent

-The App Store listing advertises slant and near rhymes, but 2025 and 2026 reviewers flag inaccurate detection on multisyllabic chains.
+The app advertises slant and near rhymes, but some users have flagged inaccurate detection on multisyllabic chains.
 Modern hip-hop runs on slant pairs like Time with Mine and chains like critical / pinnacle / cynical.
 A perfect-rhyme-first matcher catches only the easy ones, so see what slant rhyme actually is for the breakdown.

 4. Ads after the Pro upgrade and cloud-sync errors that lose lyrics

-Recent reviews call out two recurring issues.
-Users who paid for premium still see ads after an update.
+Some users have reported two recurring issues.
+People who paid for premium still see ads after an update.
 Cloud-sync errors also throw "no internet connection" warnings on a working network, which has cost some writers their drafts.
 Lost lyrics on a cloud sync that should have been a safety net.

 5. No AI to finish a stuck bar in 2026